Speaking Sound

 In Timothy 5:5-16, the inspired apostle stipulates further limitations on who is eligible for benevolence from the church.
 The text presents an apparent contradiction which deserves some explaining.
 In this passage, relief is authorized only for widows meeting some very specific qualifications, but in other passages cited, the church is sending support not to widows only but to all Christians in the Judean churches in need of famine relief.
 To harmonize the verses, we should note carefully what is essentially different between the relief for needy saints in general and that for the widows indeed.

 In 1 Timothy 5, the widow to receive benevolence is destitute with no possible means of future recovery.
 She is old enough that remarriage is in all practicality not an option, and she is alone, with no children or grandchildren to support her.
 This need will therefore never go away until her passing, and hence, the support, once started, ought never go away, as long as she maintains her godliness.
 Correspondingly, the verb "burdened" in verse 16 is in the imperative mood and the present tense, which "signifies action in progress or state in persistence" (Dana and Mantey), if she qualified.
-However, the church is not to be so burdened if she is younger or has family, since her need will eventually go away when she either remarries or her family steps up to their responsibility.
-If a young widow were to be placed on full-time, perpetual support from the church, she would be tempted to avoid remarrying in order to honor the church's commitment or to not lose her benefit.
+However, the church is not to be so burdened if she is younger or has family, since her need will eventually go away when she either becomes employed, remarries, or her family steps up to their responsibility.
+If a young widow were to be placed on full-time, perpetual support from the church, she would be tempted to become an idle busybody or avoid remarrying in order to honor the church's commitment or to not lose her benefit.
 Then, as physical desires naturally develop, she could easily be drawn away by Satan from purity and into fornication.
-On the other hand, if she is never placed on this support in the first place, she will be all the more encouraged to remarry, as is God's will to avoid fornication (1 Corinthians 7:1-9).
+On the other hand, if she is never placed on this support in the first place, she will be all the more encouraged to find work to manage her house or to remarry, as is God's will to avoid reproach and fornication (1 Corinthians 7:1-9).

 Similarly, if a widow with family were to be placed on full-time, continuous support, her family would have little practical reason to ever give her aid as God has ordained.
 It would be unjust for them to escape this responsibility while others are made to bear it.
 Our Lord makes abundantly clear His contempt for those who claim a loophole from their family responsibilities (Mark 7:6-13).
 On the other hand, if she is never placed on this support in the first place, her family will be all the more encouraged to shoulder their responsibility, if for no other reason to avoid the shame of being marked as disorderly and disfellowshipped by the church, if they are Christians (1 Corinthians 5; 2 Thessalonians 3:6-15).